Nastya Ivleeva: Biography

 Ivleeva was born on March 8, 1991, in the village of Razmetelevo, Leningrad Oblast.
 After finishing school, she entered the Faculty of Advertising and Public Relations at the St Petersburg State University.
 Back then, she used to work as a manicurist and hostess at entertainment venues.
 In 2015, Ivleeva moved to Moscow, where she got a job as a car dealership manager and entered Ostankino TV school of television.

 In 2013, she started an Instagram blog.
 Ivleeva's first publications were devoted to sports until later on, she began shooting short humorous videos.
 As of April 2021, her main account on Instagram (_agentgirl_) counts over 18 million followers, while her second and more personal page (nastyaivleeva) has over 7.1 million followers.
 On TikTok, Ivleeva's audience amounts to 6.1 million followers.
 Also, Ivleeva has a YouTube channel with over 4.13 million subscribers.
 The content includes lifestyle and travel vlogs, AGENTSHOW talk-show premiered in 2018, and Z.B.S.
 SHOW (abbreviation in Russian for Stars.
 Grandmas.
 Bets). launched in the summer of 2020.
 All video production on the channel is supervised by Ivleeva personally.

-In 2019, Ivleeva received a three-year ban from travelling to Ukraine due to her violation of Ukrainian legislation when she visited Crimea in 2017.

 She was the sixth-highest Russian earner on Instagram in 2020.

+In December 2023, she organized the "Almost Naked Party" that led to extensive criticism from Russian government sources and Russian conservative activists, leading to Ivleeva to issue two apology videos.